 “For example, drones can operate over 4G today but when the ultra-high reliability and incredibly low latency of 5G becomes available more sophisticated applications will be possible, such as drone swarms and autonomous drones that can communicate and adjust behaviour based on real-time data inputs.

 “5G readiness is part of building Networks for the Future, a key pillar of the up to $3 billion in incremental investment we are making to transform the way we deliver services and bring new products to market.
-This investment will mean Telstra continues to deliver Australia’s largest and fastest* mobile network.”
+This investment will mean Telstra continues to deliver Australia’s largest and fastest (see note) mobile network.”

 Telstra’s 5G Innovation Centre is designed to enable collaboration among technology vendors, developers, start-ups and our enterprise customers.
 Telstra will also conduct 5G field trials in the coming months in and around the Gold Coast.
 The Gold Coast will be the location for a meeting of 3GPP, the international standard setting body, in September to consider the global standards for 5G.